Bulovas hits 38-yarder, Vandy beats CSU to snap 11-game skid

 FORT COLLINS, Colo.
+(AP) — Joseph Bulovas knows the pressure that comes with kicking an important field goal at perennial title contender Alabama.

+This one carried a lot of weight, too, for his Vandy teammates.
+To jumpstart a program starved for a long-time-in-the-making win.

-(AP) — Joseph Bulovas connected a 38-yard field goal with 19 seconds remaining, Ken Seals accounted for three scores and Vanderbilt beat Colorado State 24-21 on Saturday night to snap an 11-game losing streak.
+The graduate transfer connected on a 38-yard field goal with 19 seconds remaining, Ken Seals accounted for three scores and Vanderbilt beat Colorado State 24-21 on Saturday night to snap an 11-game losing streak.

-Seals drove the Commodores into field-goal range courtesy of a pass-interference penalty and a targeting call.
+Seals drove the Commodores into field-goal range with help from a pass-interference penalty and a targeting call.
 Bulovas jumped up in excitement after making the kick, hugging his holder.
 His teammates soon joined in once the final horn sounded.

+“The guys in the locker room sure deserve it,” said Bulovas, who converted 22 of 29 field goals while with Alabama from 2017-20.
+“They wrote the letter.
+I just sealed the envelope.”

 Seals threw two TD passes and ran in another for the Commodores (1-1), who earned their first win under new coach Clark Lea.
 It was Vanderbilt’s first victory since knocking off East Tennessee State 38-0 on Nov.
 23, 2019.
 The Commodores were coming off a loss to ETSU, an FCS team, last week.